instantX-research/InstantID/README.md

 ```

 ## Usage Tips
-1. If you're unsatisfied with the similarity, increase the weight of controlnet_conditioning_scale (IdentityNet) and ip_adapter_scale (Adapter).
+- For higher similarity, increase the weight of controlnet_conditioning_scale (IdentityNet) and ip_adapter_scale (Adapter).
-2. If the generated image is over-saturated, decrease the ip_adapter_scale.
+- For over-saturation, decrease the ip_adapter_scale.
 If not work, decrease controlnet_conditioning_scale.
-3. If text control is not as expected, decrease ip_adapter_scale.
+- For higher text control ability, decrease ip_adapter_scale.
-4. Good base model always makes a difference.
+- For specific styles, choose corresponding base model makes differences.

 # Acknowledgements
 - Our work is highly inspired by [IP-Adapter](https://github.com/tencent-ailab/IP-Adapter) and [ControlNet](https://github.com/lllyasviel/ControlNet).
 Thanks for their great works!